ethauvin/kobalt-exec/README.md

 }
 ```

-#### dir
+#### `dir`

-The working directory for the process.
+The working directory in which the command should be executed.
 Defaults to the project directory.

 ```kotlin
 exec {